Clocks (song): Reception and legacy

 The song received widespread acclaim from music critics.
 Rob Sheffield from the Rolling Stone magazine praised it as one of the album's highlights by saying that "[guitarist] Buckland shines in excellent psychedelic rockers such as 'Clocks'".
 David Cheal of The Daily Telegraph commented how the song features a "hypnotic piano riff, a pounding, almost frantic rhythm, and a contagious tune, all building to a gorgeously serene climax with Martin's floaty voice singing."
-Scott Floman, music critic for Goldmine magazine, described the track as "a stunningly pretty piano rocker, absolutely perfect and is simply one of the best songs of the decade".
+Scott Floman from Goldmine, described the track as "a stunningly pretty piano rocker, absolutely perfect and is simply one of the best songs of the decade".
+Bono of U2 named "Clocks" as one of 60 songs that saved his life.

-The single was successful in radio throughout 2003 and appeared on several singles charts worldwide.
-It peaked at number nine in the United Kingdom and rose to number 29 in the United States.
-The song also reached number seven in Canada and number 28 in Australia.
-"Clocks" won a Grammy Award for Record of the Year and was ranked at number 155 on Pitchfork's "Greatest Songs of the 2000s" list as well.
-In October 2011, NME placed it amongst the "150 Best Tracks of the Past 15 Years".
-In 2013, the song was voted by listeners of BBC Radio 6 Music as the greatest release during the ten years the station had been broadcasting.
+The single was successful in radio throughout 2003, and appeared on several singles charts worldwide.
+It peaked at number nine in the United Kingdom, and rose to number 29 in the United States.
+The song also went number seven in Canada and number 28 in Australia.
+"Clocks" won a Grammy Award for Record of the Year at the 46th Annual Grammy Awards.
+Billboard ranked the song as the second-biggest hit in Adult Alternative Airplay history.
+In 2024, PPL placed it at number three among the band's most played tracks on British media.

 "Clocks" has been regarded as one of Coldplay's finest achievements, with the track's piano progression being their signature creation.
-According to The New York Times, the opening piano arpeggios of the song have been widely sampled too.
-Many cuts from X&Y feature influences from "Clocks", with Brian Cohen of Billboard magazine noting how it served as a "launching pad" for them in the band's third album: "several of which echo that song either in structure or feel".
-"Speed of Sound", the first single from X&Y, is similar to "Clocks", in that the two songs have a similar descending chord progression, with Clocks having a I v ii7 progression while Speed of Sound has a I v7 IV progression.
+Many cuts from X&Y feature influences from "Clocks", with Brian Cohen of Billboard Magazine noting how it served as a "launching pad" for them in the band's third album: "several of which echo that song either in structure or feel".
+"Speed of Sound", the first single from X&Y, is similar to "Clocks".